WKRO-FM

 WKRO-FM (93.1 MHz) is a commercial radio station licensed to Port Orange, Florida, broadcasting to the Daytona Beach area.
 It is owned by Southern Stone Communications and airs a country music radio format branded as "93-1 Coast Country".

 WKRO-FM has an effective radiated power (ERP) of 24,500 watts.
 The transmitter is off Opportunity Court in Daytona Beach, near South Ridgewood Avenue (U.S. Route 1).

 Former formats

-Signing on in 1993, the station was originally WEDG, "The Edge."
-It changed its call sign to WKRO-FM in 1994, then known as "Crow Radio."
+Signing on in 1993, the station was originally WEDG, "Gold 93" It changed its call sign to WKRO-FM in 1994, then known as "Crow Radio."